-The err() function shall not return, the program shall terminate with the exit value of eval.
+The err() function does not return, but exits with the value of the argument eval.